Search

 Updates

 Add unlimited updates to keep friends and family informed.
-If the recipients do not wish to communicate by phone or text, this is a great place to designate a third-party to act as the family spokesperson.
+If the recipients do not wish to communicate directly, Updates are a great place to designate a third-party family spokesperson.
+When composing an Update, use the check box to automatically send via email to page followers when posted.

-The loss of a home is traumatic.
-A house represents a sense of place, even an identity.
+The loss or damage of a home is traumatic.
+A house, apartment, or mobile home represents a sense of place, and even an identity.
 The loss of this is jarring and logistically complicated.
-A support system helps to create a space for them to process their feelings.
+A support system helps to create a space for people to process and share their feelings.
 Build your support page here.
 If you have any further questions, visit Give InKind’s Help Center or view our helpful articles about the loss of a home

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.